dojo/docs/dijit/form/ComboBox.rst

 On FORM submit, the displayed text value of a non-disabled ComboBox widget is submitted using a native INPUT text box if the *name* attribute was specified at widget creation time.

 ComboBox widgets are dojo.data-enabled.
 This means rather than embedding all the OPTION tags within the page, you can have dojo.data fetch them from a server-based store.
 The unified dojo.data architecture can get its data from various places such as databases and web services.
-See the `dojo.data <dojo/data>`_ section for complete details.
+See the :ref:`dojo.data <dojo/data>` section for complete details.

-`note:` ComboBox only has a single value that matches what is displayed while `FilteringSelect <dijit/form/FilteringSelect>`_ incorporates a hidden value that corresponds to the displayed value.
+`note:` ComboBox only has a single value that matches what is displayed while :ref:`FilteringSelect <dijit/form/FilteringSelect>` incorporates a hidden value that corresponds to the displayed value.

 ========
 Examples